Computer Assembly - How To Assemble A PC

 We now have the minimum set of core components installed to have a real, live, working computer so it will be very exciting if everything checks out ok.

 Connect the monitor, mouse, keyboard, and power cord to the back of the computer (if you haven't done so already from following the previous Connect The Speaker page).
 As with the first boot, turn the monitor on and give it 10 seconds to warm up.
-And still leave the computer case off.
+And still leave the computer case cover off.

 Flip the power switch in back of the computer to the on position (set to 1 - one).
 This is it!
 Press the power button on the front of the computer case.